gjbex/Fortran-MOOC/docs/iteration_statements.md

 end do
 ~~~~

 Here, we assume that `<step>` is positive.
-A similar conversion can be defined
+A similar equivalence can be defined
 for negative values of `<step>`.

 Obviously, the do statement conveys your intentions much better than the while